Chronic Granulomatous Disease

 Cutaneous disease occurs in 60-70% of patients.

-There is a poorly explained failure to switch off the inflammatory reaction with formation of granuloma in many sites and poor wound healing.
+There is a poorly explained failure to switch off the inflammatory reaction with the formation of granuloma in many sites and poor wound healing.

 CGD manifestations include recurrent infections; multiple granulomatous lesions of the lungs, liver, lymph nodes, and GI and GU tract; abscesses; lymphadenitis; hypergammaglobulinemia; elevated ESR; and anemia.